Quotes from TED Talks that inspire the education revolution

 “We can also think about adult education as a place to create an activist citizenry.
 There are schools all over this country and they usually don’t have things going on at night.
 How can we organize a way for adults to talk to each other about things of common concern?
 We’re very good at having people talk to each other about things that matter — when we do it.
 That would be a more systemic approach — not just the university, but how we can use education and the classroom across the board to improve society.”

 In addition to the larger annual conferences that TED hosts, independently organized related events are also held on local levels.
-A recent event featured Ned R. Murray.
+It's at one of these events where Ned R. Murray was spotlighted as a key speaker.
 As an educator dedicated to younger students, he sees the importance of analyzing higher education trends for the fundamental fact that teachers are preparing students to again their degree.
 He identifies four forces that are bringing down the university as we understand it.

 “First, disruptive and scalable new technologies…Think about it, today’s economy, the internet is all about open equal easy access.
 And so it’s open source – its freeware, its shareware, it’s ‘the cloud.’
 Networks?
 You can build from your own home or office, a global network of peers, a social network, a school network or professional network.”